Joint Active Learning with Feature Selection via CUR Matrix Decomposition: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-In many real-life machine learning tasks, unlabeled data is often easily available whereas labeled data is scarce.
-In order to build powerful predictive models, one usually requires domain experts to manually annotate samples, but this is an expensive and time-consuming procedure.
+} In many real-life machine learning tasks, unlabeled data is often readily available whereas labeled data are scarce.
+Building powerful predictive models generally requires domain experts to manually annotate samples -- an expensive and time-consuming procedure.
 Active learning \cite{freund1997selective} provides a means to alleviate this problem by carefully selecting samples to be labeled by experts.
-Typically, the active learning algorithms prefer to query those unlabeled samples which can improve the prediction performance the most if they were labeled and used as training data.
-In this way, the active learner aims to pick out as few samples as possible to label for minimizing the total annotating cost, while an accurate supervised learning model can be built based on these labeled data.
+Typically, the active learning algorithms prefer to query those unlabeled samples that can most improve prediction performance if samples were labeled and used as training data.
+In this way, the active learner aims to pick as few samples as possible to label for minimizing annotating cost, while accurate supervised learning models can be built by the labeled data.

-Many active learning algorithms have been proposed \cite{cohn1996active,roy2001toward,huang2010active,li2012multi} in the past decade.
-There are two main group methods for selecting unlabeled samples to label \cite{wang2013querying}: One is to select the most informative samples, such as uncertainty sampling \cite{lewis1994sequential}, query by committee \cite{freund1997selective}, and empirical risk minimization \cite{roy2001toward}.
+In the past decade, lots of active learning algorithms have been proposed \cite{cohn1996active,li2012multi,elhamifar2013convex,zhang2015bidirectional}, and have been successfully applied to a variety of problems in computer vision \cite{qi2008two,jain2009active,joshi2009multi,vijayanarasimhan2010far,liang2014beyond,vijayanarasimhan2014large}.
+Broadly speaking, existing methods for actively selecting unlabeled samples for labeling can be categorized into two main groups \cite{wang2013querying}.
+The first group aims to select samples being of informativeness, where informativeness measures the ability of a sample in reducing the uncertainty of a statistical model \cite{huang2010active}.
+Common approaches include uncertainty sampling \cite{lewis1994sequential,yang2014multi}, query by committee \cite{freund1997selective}, and empirical risk minimization \cite{roy2001toward}.
 These algorithms are implemented iteratively, where a model is learned with the existing labeled data and new samples are chosen to be labeled based on the learned model.
-Since training model usually needs a large number of labeled data to avoid the samples bias, the above methods should be used after sufficient labeled samples are collected \cite{nie2013early}.
-The other group aims at querying the most representative samples from a perspective of data reconstruction \cite{yu2006active,Chattopadhyay2012,cai2012manifold,nie2013early,hu2013active}.
-Different from the first group, methods in this group are one-shot and non-iterative for selecting samples.
-Such active learning methods are usually applied when there is no initial labeled data.
+Since training often needs a large number of labeled data to avoid sampling bias, the methods above should be used after sufficient labeled samples are collected \cite{nie2013early}.
+The second group aims at querying samples being of representativeness, where representativeness measures if a sample well represents the overall input patterns of unlabeled data \cite{huang2010active,yu2006active,Chattopadhyay2012,cai2012manifold,nie2013early,hu2013active}.
+Contrasted with the first group, these methods are one-shot and non-iterative to select samples.
+Such methods are usually applied when there is no initial labeled data.